Founding Director: Albert La Spada, MD, PhD

 Join Us in Making an Impact

-We are seeking philanthropic partners to establish a home for the UCI Neurodegenerative Disease and Neurotherapeutics Collaboratory in the Falling Leaves Foundation Medical Innovation Building, and to support our programmatic funding to achieve transformational discoveries.
+We are seeking philanthropic partners to establish a home for the Neurodegenerative Disease and Neurotherapeutics Collaboratory in the Falling Leaves Foundation Medical Innovation Building, and to provide funding that will drive faculty recruitments and transformational discoveries.